-ENGR 260 Engineering Seminar 1.0 SH [] () Topics will vary based on the needs and interests of the students and instructor, and the title will be extended to briefly describe the topic.
+ENGR 260 Engineering Seminar 1.0 SH [] () Topics will vary based on the needs and interests of the students and instructor, and the title will be extended to describe the current topic.
 May be taken eight times up to a total of eight semester hours provided the topics differ.
 Prerequisite: ENGR 160.